How to Become a Forklift Operator

 • Previous experience operating forklifts in a warehouse or industrial setting.

-• Strong knowledge of safety procedures and regulations related to forklift operation.
+• Strong knowledge of safety protocols and procedures related to forklift operation.

 • Good physical condition and ability to lift heavy objects.